ruaamasarweh/todoapp-testing/README.md

 Comprehensive **Manual Testing** was conducted on the application to ensure all features function correctly and meet the requirements.
 This includes testing of:

-- User authentication (signup, login, logout)
+- User authentication (signup, login)
-- Task creation, editing, and deletion
+- Task creation, deletion
 - Task completion and status updates
 - UI/UX consistency across different devices